happy-machine/FastQL/README.md

 ## FastQL API

-Spin up a blazing fast rust GraphQL server in one line of python code.
+Spin up a blazing fast rust GraphQL server around your ML model in one line of python code.
-It is built for serving up ML models and can therefore only enforce a flat schema.

 **NB.
-This is currently prototype only, not suitable for production.**
+This is currently prototype only, not suitable for production.
+Can only create flat / non nested schema.**

 #### How to: